 - Two new modern accessible stations

-- Provision for efficient electrification of the line in the future
+- Electrification of the line

 - Work with partners to optimise travel / interchange options connecting stations